NicolaiOksen/HashesChallenge/README.md

 ## Running the program

 - Start the Processor first, using dotnet run in the Processor folder.
+    - Running the Processor first ensure that the database is created.
 - Start the API, using dotnet run in the HashesChallenge folder.